 Place the class files under the WEB-INF/classes directory of your Web application, under a directory structure reflecting the package name.
-You can also package the classes in a tag library jar file; for more information, see Section 5.2, "Packaging a JSP Tag Library as JAR File."
+You can also package the classes in a tag library jar file.

+See Packaging a JSP Tag Library as JAR File for more information.